 Red-eared sliders, named for the red stripe behind the ear, are a popular pet turtle species, and they can live up to 50 years in the wild.
 Understandably, these long-living reptiles are sometimes rehomed, and it can be challenging to determine how old they are when you don't know when they were hatched.

-Red-eared sliders are among the most popular aquatic turtle pets on the market.
-These animals are long-term companions, as well-kept turtles can live in captivity for up to 50 years.
-That said, it can be difficult to determine the age of your slider if you don't know when he hatched.
-There are clues, however, that can help you guess the approximate age of your turtle, including the size and color of his carapace, or top shell.
-Knowing the sex of your turtle is helpful, as females tend to be larger than males and so are sometimes identified as older than they really are.
+There are clues, however, that can help you guess the approximate age of your turtle, including the size of his carapace and the number of rings on the shell.
+Knowing the sex of your turtle is helpful because females are visibly larger than males and are sometimes identified as older than they really are.

 Determining the point when a red-eared slider is an adult isn't an exact science.
 However, most reptiles are considered adults at sexual maturity, which for turtles takes longer than you might think.
 If your female turtle is between 6 and 8 inches long, she is likely 5 to 7 years old and is considered an adult.
 If your male red-eared slider is 4 inches long, he's between 3 and 5 years old and has likely reached sexual maturity.